andreroxhage/accessible-drinks/README.md

-# **Project Overview: Accessible Recipes**
+# **Accessible Recipes: Project Overview**

 ## **Introduction**
-The goal of this project is to take an existing drink recipe website and rebuild it following best practices for accessibility.
-The original site, created in a previous course, is currently inaccessible for screen readers and lacks responsiveness.
-Our work will focus on transforming this site into a fully accessible and inclusive experience for all users.
+The goal of this project is to transform an existing drink recipe website into a fully accessible and inclusive platform.
+The original site—created in a previous course—was notably inaccessible for users dependent on screen readers and lacked responsive design.
+By employing modern accessibility standards, such as WCAG 2.1 and WAI-ARIA, we aim to create an environment that meets a wide range of user needs.

----

 ## **Project Objectives**
-Our primary focus is to adapt the existing site to meet modern accessibility standards.
-Specifically, we aim to address the following:

-1. **Keyboard Navigation:**
+1. **Keyboard Navigation**
-   - Ensure the site structure allows seamless tabbing through all elements.
+   Ensure the site structure allows seamless tabbing through all elements.

-2. **Screen Reader Compatibility:**
+2. **Screen Reader Compatibility**
-   - Use HTML elements effectively to support assistive technologies.
-   - Enable smooth interaction with features such as search fields, navigation, and recipe reading.
+   Utilize semantic HTML and ARIA attributes to support assistive technologies in search fields, navigation, and recipe viewing.

-3. **Zoom and Magnification:**
+3. **Zoom & Magnification**
-   - Ensure that the site functions properly at various levels of zoom and magnification, meeting standards discussed in the course workshops.
+   Confirm that the site remains functional and clear at multiple zoom levels, aligned with best practices covered in course workshops.

-4. **Mobile-First Design:**
+4. **Responsive Design**
-   - Guarantee accessibility across all screen sizes, with a focus on responsive design.
+   Guarantee accessibility on all screen sizes, prioritizing a responsive layout that facilitates interaction on both mobile and desktop devices.

----

 ## **Approach**
-Our work will include:

-- **Research:** Investigating accessibility best practices and exploring relevant HTML elements and principles outlined in WCAG 2.1.
-- **Iterative Development:** Continuously implementing and refining features to ensure the site maintains its form and function while improving accessibility.
-- **Testing:** Conducting user testing with accessibility tools, such as screen readers and keyboard navigation, to validate our implementation.

----
+- **Research**
+  Investigate accessibility guidelines and relevant standards (WCAG 2.1, WAI-ARIA) to inform site structure and interactions.

+- **Iterative Development**
+  Continuously refine features based on user testing and expert feedback, ensuring each improvement aligns with accessibility principles.

+- **Testing**
+  Employ accessibility tools (e.g., screen readers, keyboard-only navigation) and user feedback to validate and adjust site functionality.

 ## **Key Principles**
-We will apply the knowledge gained during the course and build upon it through further exploration of accessibility standards.
-Our efforts will focus on:

-- Structuring content for assistive technologies.
-- Ensuring compatibility with both desktop and mobile devices.
-- Prioritizing a user-friendly experience for all individuals, including those with disabilities.
+- **Assistive Technology Support**
+  Provide robust HTML semantics and ARIA attributes to ensure compatibility with various screen readers and other assistive technologies.

+- **Responsive & Mobile-First Design**
+  Adapt layouts for different devices and screen sizes, maintaining functionality under zoom, magnification, and orientation changes.

+- **User-Focused Experience**
+  Present recipes, filters, and additional features in ways that reduce cognitive load and support a wide range of abilities.

+## **Project Team**
+- **Carl Rikner**
+  Technical lead for Next.js, API integration, and database-related tasks.
+  Implemented filtering and sorting logic.
+  Performed testing and validation of screen reader functionality.

+- **André Roxhage**
+  Primarily responsible for frontend accessibility features and application design.
+  Performed testing and validation of screen reader functionality.

+**Date:** January 13, 2024

 ---

-**Project Team:**
-- Carl Rikner
-- André Roxhage

-**Date:**
-November 1, 2024
-## Run and build project
+## **Running & Building the Project**
 ```bash
 npm run dev
 # or